henryvo117/nlp-non-deep/README.md

 - For question 2 train.txt is used to train a FastText classifier with default parameters on the training data and test.txt is used for evaluation on the data using accuracy.
 - Then, for question 3 imdb_train.txt is used to train the model. imdb_valid.txt is used as a a validation file with the -autotune-validation argument.
 - Finally for question 5 incorrect_format_1_test.txt and incorrect_format_2_test.txt are used to take 2 wrongly classified examples from the test set

+## Lab 04

+### Short description of the project

+- The project is an introduction to the RNN and LSTM deep learning neural network used for NLP.
+In this lab, we get to familiarize with torch and its package and also applied all the pretreatment method learned from the beginning to combine and create a fully functional model that is able to predict given an input text.